center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * The SAML2 library now uses getters/setters to manipulate objects properties.

 ### authfacebook
-  * Fix Facebook compatibility (query parameters).
+  * Fix facebook compatibility (query parameters).

 ### authorize
-  * Add the possibility to configure a custom rejection message.
+  * Add the possibility to configure a custom rejecttion message.

 ### consent
   * The module is now disabled by default.